radcli14/radcli14/README.md

 - Hi, I’m @radcli14, an aerospace and mechanical engineer, specialized in dynamics (physics of motion)
 - I founded DCDC LLC, for District of Columbia Dynamics & Control, and host the website [dc-engineer.com](https://www.dc-engineer.com/)
 - My [résumé](https://radcli14.github.io/resume/) is hosted on GitHub and created in Markdown text
-- I’m interested in mobile application development and 3D graphics
+- I’m interested in mobile application development and 3D graphics, with extension to augmented and mixed reality
+- - I have released several applications on the App Store and Google Play, and am familiar in native Swift and Kotlin programming
 - I am skilled in writing data analysis and simulation code in MATLAB and Python
-- I have released several applications on the App Store and Google Play, and am familiar in native Swift and Kotlin programming
 - I’m currently learning Unity and C#

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=radcli14&layout=compact)](https://github.com/anuraghazra/github-readme-stats)